shafiuzzaman-md/attack-synthesis-suite-c/README.md

 # Project Structure

-- common.h: Header file declaring global variables and utility functions used across the project.
+- common.h: Defines the foundational structures and functions for a memory model that differentiates between various types of memory segments.

 - common.c: Defines the global variables and utility function.